 If you’re looking to obtain business premises, there are many things that you need to know to strengthen your negotiating position.
-Essentially, landlords are like any business - they’re in it to make money, so you can’t expect them to do you any favours when talking about your commercial lease.
-Unless you own your own business property, you’re going to need to enter into a commercial lease agreement and here we give you a brief overview of how you should approach the negotiation so that you get the best possible deal for your business.
+Landlords are like any business - they’re in it to make money, so you can’t expect them to do you any favours when discussing your commercial lease.
+Unless you own your own business property, you’re going to need to enter into a commercial lease agreement, and here we give you a brief overview of how you should approach the negotiation so that you get the best possible deal for your business.

 What Is a Commercial Lease?

 Essentially, a commercial lease is a document that exists between the landlord (a.k.a the Lessor) and the tenant (a.k.a the Lessee) that details the rights and obligations of each party.
 Under the umbrella term, there are different types that apply in different circumstances.

 - Standard commercial lease - for non-retail enterprises

 - Assignments & Subleases - for tenants to sublease

 Depending on the nature of your business, you’ll choose the most applicable, and each Australian state will have its own legislation covering each one.
 So, it’s important that you adhere to the specific rules that exist in your state, particularly as it will determine how the lease is made up and what needs to be done before the lease is officially entered into.